 Alright people.
-Mother’s Day is coming May 13th 2018.
+Mother’s Day is coming May 14, 2023.
 You are getting your fair warning.

-On top of this warning, I’m going to help you out.
 This is what your wife/partner/spouse REALLY wants for Mother’s Day.
-I asked my mama friends on Facebook, our contributors and friends in person. ( I happen to also be a Mother of course).
+I asked my mama friends on Facebook, our contributors, and friends in person.
+(I happen to also be a mother!)

-And the theme I have concluded is, we want to feel appreciated and cared for.
 The way we appreciate and care for others.
 I don’t need to tell you how hard Moms work.
 The mental workload, physical workload and social pressures can be seen on our faces most of the time, if not found in multiple blog posts and sappy commercials.

-In honesty, we just wanted it to stop.
-For one hour, one spa treatment, one day or weekend.
 Many moms joked about just “wanting to be alone” or “doing whatever I want”.
 And it’s not because we don’t love motherhood.
 It’s the opposite in fact.
 We love it so much we give it our all.
 We worry, cry, hold strong, kiss boo boos, console, laugh and are squishy because we love it just so much.

 All we ask, is that we feel someone is doing the same for us.
 For one hour, one spa treatment, one day or one weekend.

-We are all for cute hand made mugs (actually I would really love another) and flowers (they Do brighten the days following our “one special day”), but we NEED time to fill our cups again.
+We are all for cute hand made mugs (actually I would really love another) and flowers (they DO brighten the days following our “one special day”), but we NEED time to fill our cups again.
 Recharge.
 THAT is what we are really asking for.

-A clean house, that we didn’t clean, hear complaining about or have to clean up after tomorrow.
+• A clean house, that we didn’t clean, hear complaining about or have to clean up after tomorrow.

-Time alone in the bath without hearing “mommy what are you doing?” through the door.
+• Time alone in the bath without hearing “Mommy, what are you doing?” through the door.

 Take the mental workload for a day.
 We want to step outside of our very big roles and feel safe to unload it onto you.

-The mundane tasks, the grand tasks and everything in between.
+The mundane tasks, the grand tasks, and everything in between.

 We don’t need fancy gifts as reminders we are good mothers.
 We want you to show us that you KNOW we are good mothers.
 Show us by walking in our shoes.